lescai-teaching/rnaseq-tutorial/docs/index.md

 By the end of this workshop, you will be able to:

-- understand the key concepts behind RNAseq differential expression analysis, as adopted in this pipeline
 - analyse simple NGS datasets with the nf-core/rnaseq workflow
+- understand the key concepts behind RNAseq differential expression analysis
 - customise some of its features for your own analyses
 - integrate different sources of information to interpret the results